 In this masterclass, I’ll teach an approach to building persuasive arguments and artifacts that can applied to any product or service innovation.
 Participants will see examples of how this has been done in Fortune 500 companies.

-The masterclass will contain the following components:
+The masterclass contains the following components:

 - Introduction to Design Strategy: Design strategy is a way of exploring an organizational design problem through a customer and user-centric perspective, grounded in pillars of experience, emotional insight, and value-based narrative.
 Participants will learn about the fundamentals of design strategy, focused both on theory and practice, through a case study.